FREQUENTLY

-ABOUT THE GRANT
+ABOUT THE PHOTOBOOK OPEN CALL

 FLINTA stands for female, lesbian, intersex, non-binary, trans, agender.
 The term originated in Germany and may not be common in other countries, but we feel strongly about providing support for FLINTA artists worldwide.